RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/simple_metric_TotalEnergyMetric_type.md

 -   **reference_name**: Name of reference pose to use (Use the SavePoseMover to create a reference pose)
 -   **use_native**: Use the native as reference for DELTA score if present on the cmd-line.
 -   **scoretype**: ScoreType to calculate.
 -   **residue_selector**: If a residue selector is present, we calculate the total energy of only these residues.
+The name of a previously declared residue selector or a logical expression of AND, NOT (!), OR, parentheses, and the names of previously declared residue selectors.
+Any capitalization of AND, NOT, and OR is accepted.
+An exclamation mark can be used instead of NOT.
+Boolean operators have their traditional priorities: NOT then AND then OR.
+For example, if selectors s1, s2, and s3 have been declared, you could write: 's1 or s2 and not s3' which would select a particular residue if that residue were selected by s1 or if it were selected by s2 but not by s3.
 -   **scorefxn**: Name of score function to use

 ---